elitance/kiwitter/README.md

 ## How to View It?

 No way to view it.
 Just a private project for myself.
-But here is preview screenshots: [`./docs`](docs).
+I'll offer some  preview screenshots: [`docs`](docs).